SharminSirajudeen/open-source-guide/index.md

 **Why companies use AGPL:** It's a poison pill.
 Big corporations won't touch AGPL code because they don't want to open-source their proprietary systems.
 This forces them to either pay for a commercial license or build their own solution from scratch.

 **For solopreneurs:** Be extremely careful.
-If you use AGPL code in your SaaS, your entire codebase may need to be open-sourced.
+If you use AGPL code in your SaaS, the scope of what you must open-source is legally murky and potentially broad.

 ---